openclimatefix/open-source-quartz-solar-forecast/README.md

 ## Model

 The default model is an XGBoost model and uses the following Numerical Weather Predictions (NWP) input features achieved from [open-meteo](https://open-meteo.com/) variables and additional information about the time, location and specifics about the panel.
+The weather features used are listed below.

 * Temperature at 2m (ºC)
 * Relative Humidity at 2m (%)